Unity-Technologies/Graphics/.yamato/docs/readme.md

 - What are smoke tests?
 Blank Unity projects containing all SRP packages (and default packages) to make sure all packages work with each other
 - Why does OpenGLCore not have standalone?
 Because the GPU is simulated and this job is too resource heavy for these machines
 - What happens to editor pinning if ABV is red?
 If ABV is red, then editor pinning merge job fails, i.e. the target branch (on which ABV runs) will not get editor revisions updated automatically.
 To remedy this, there are 2 merge jobs, one postfixed with \[ABV\] (triggered automatically, dependent on ABV), other with \[manual\] (triggered manually, not dependent on ABV).
 If editor revisions must be updated despite the red ABV, then the manual job must be triggered.
+- How to UTR flags work?
+UTR flag order is preserved while parsing in metafiles, and shared metafile is parsed before project metafile.
+Thus, if shared metafile has `[all]: --timeout=1200, [Win_DX11, Win_DX12]: --timeout=3000` and project metafile has `[Win_DX11]: --timeout=5000`, this will result in DX11 having 5000, DX12 having 3000, and everything else 1200.
+Note that flags end up alphabetically sorted in the final ymls.
+- How are nested UTR flags overriden?
+Flags are overriden if they are specified multiple times: checking if a flag is already specified is done by checking the flag 'key', which is the flag without its value.
+This applies also for nested keys, see below cases that are supported (refer to _utr_utils.py_ for implementation logic):
+  - `--timeout=1800`: key is `--timeout`
+  - `--extra-editor-arg="-executemethod CustomBuild.BuildLinuxOpenGlCoreLinear"`: key is `--extra-editor-arg="-executemethod`
+  - `--extra-editor-arg="-playergraphicsapi=Direct3D11"`: key is `--extra-editor-arg="-playergraphicsapi"`

 # Configuration files (metafiles)